 - Deficient Rule of Law and poor protection of property rights

 - Subsidies, bailouts

 - Monetary system

-Indeed, if we look at which countries in the world have the most extreme levels of income/wealth inequality (South Africa, Haiti, and among OECD countries Mexico for example) it becomes clear that there must be something undesirable which is connected to extreme level of inequality too.
+Indeed, if we look at which countries in the world have the most extreme levels of income/wealth inequality (South Africa, Haiti, and among OECD countries Mexico for example) it becomes clear that there must be some things connected to extreme levels of inequality, which are undesirable too.